thyagomota/api-labs/README.md

 Each lab is described in detailed steps to facilitate its use by students with no previous experience.

 I hope you enjoy these labs.
 Feel free to contribute to this project or to adapt it as it fits your needs.

+This project is described in more details in a CS educational paper to be published at the [CCSC Rocky Mountain Conference](https://www.ccsc.org/rockymt/) in October 2022.

 Thanks!

 ## Index